LihengHu/ICBPC/README.md

 This is a reproducing code for ICBPC.
-The clustering algorithm based on deep neural network clusters by obtaining the optimal feature representation,but the clustering performance is still not ideal in the face of the complexity of the image.This paper presents an image clustering algorithm based on predefined evenly-distributed class centroids(PEDCC) and composite cosine distance.Compared with current popular auto-encoder structure, we design an encoder only network structure with normalized latent features, and two effective loss functions in latent feature space by replacing the Euclidean distance with cosine distance.We find that (1) contrastive learning plays a key role in clustering algorithm and greatly improves the quality of learning latent features; (2)Compared with Euclidean distance, composite cosine distance can be more suitable for the normalized latent features and PEDCC-based Maximum Mean
+The clustering algorithm based on deep neural network clusters by obtaining the optimal feature representation,but the clustering performance is still not ideal in the face of the complexity of the image.This paper presents an image clustering algorithm based on predefined evenly-distributed class centroids(PEDCC) and composite cosine distance.Compared with current popular auto-encoder structure, we design an encoder only network structure with normalized latent features, and two effective loss functions in latent feature space by replacing the Euclidean distance with cosine distance.We find that (1) contrastive learning plays a key role in clustering algorithm and greatly improves the quality of learning latent features; (2)Compared with Euclidean distance, composite cosine distance can be more suitable for the normalized latent features and PEDCC-based Maximum Mean
 Discrepancy(MMD) loss function.

 # Requirements <br>